hda-technical/dancebooks/transcriptions/[1706, uk] Raoul-Auger Feuillet - Orchesography or The Art of Dancing.md

 ### Orchesography or, the Art of Dacing by Characters and Demonstrative Figures.
 ### By which any Person, who understands Dancing, may of himself easily learn all manner of Dances.

-The Explanation of the Terms belonging to DANCING, seem to be altogether needless, since they are so plain and intelligible of themselves: But lest the Reader should put wrong Constructions on those Terms of Art which the Dancing-Masters make use of, I shall give the following Explanation of them.
+The Explanation of the Terms belonging to Dancing, seem to be altogether needless, since they are so plain and intelligible of themselves: But lest the Reader should put wrong Constructions on those Terms of Art which the Dancing-Masters make use of, I shall give the following Explanation of them.

 Dancing is composed of Positions, Steps, Sinkings, Risings, Springings, Capers, Fallings, Slidings, Turnings of the Body, Cadence or Time, Figures, &c.